coding-to-music/chalice-workshop/README.md

 5. Verify that this script added the table name to the `.chalice/config.json` file.
 You should see a key named `APP_TABLE_NAME` in this file::

+I needed to put empty quotes "" as a value for the APP_TABLE_NAME key.

 ```java
 $ cat .chalice/config.json